NewAtlas28/Network-Optimization-Calculus/README.md

 The **Network Optimization Calculus (NOC)** is a formal framework for studying how agency, autonomy, and cooperation emerge within interacting systems of nodes.
 It provides mathematical definitions, natural-language exposition, pseudocode, and a custom gpt, to make the framework accessible for both implementation and interpretation.

 **"NOC is like water.
-If it is going to be useful, it requires healthy minerals: context."**
+If it is going to be useful, it requires healthy minerals: applied context."**

 ---